helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

   and execute operations directly in application code.

-You can combine declarative repository methods with imperative `JdbcClient` operations because both programming models share statement execution, result mapping, and resource management.
+You can combine declarative repository methods with imperative `JdbcClient` operations in the same application.
+Both models provide consistent result mapping, transaction participation, and resource management.

 Each Data JDBC operation executes one SQL statement.
 Database schema creation remains separate and should be complete before data operations begin.